 total miles ~ 18

 |Tea Tables to Lower Falls Aid Station –

 Continue on Trail 1 (the gorge trail).
 You will pass through several beautiful areas where your crew can also see you and cheer you on.
 You will go through the Tea Table Area, Wolf Creek Area, you will cross a bridge over Wolf Creek, climb some stairs, and then continue on Trail 1.
 Pass the Great Bend Overlook, and stay on Trail 1 toward Lower Falls.
-At the Adventure Calls office you will square around the parking lot and find the Lower Falls Shelter right there.
+At the Adventure Calls office you will square around the parking lot and run past the lower falls bathroom/shelter.
+Continue on the trail up the stone stairs.
+At the second set of stairs, take the right set leading up to the Octagon Shelter, adjacent the playground. (you must go right to the pavilion, otherwise you skip the aid station and be spit out onto steps down to footbridge).
 This is where your drop bag will be if you brought one.
-There are bathrooms, water, and a parking lot right here.

 COURSE CUT OFF You must be OUT of the aid station at Lower Falls and on the stairs by noon – Not a minute later.
 This means you have 6.5 hours to cover the first side of course.
 Once you leave this aid station the course becomes remote and while you can drop (and hike to the road for pick up) There are also cut offs on the other side – An official finish at this point means making it to the finish before 8 pm (14.5 hours)